"Brenda, quick like a bunny, run and get me some dill from the garden."

 "Bren-da, hurry up, we're getting in the car!"

 When I was a girl, I couldn't decide if I really liked my name or not.
-Looking back, I realize it wasn't the name itself, but rather because I most often heard it spoken when I was either in trouble or my mom (or teacher) required something of me—which often meant tearing myself away from the latest book I happened to be immersed in at the time.
+Looking back, I realize it wasn't the name itself, but rather because I most often heard it spoken when I was either in trouble or my mom (or teacher) required something of me—which often meant tearing myself away from the latest book I happened to be immersed in.
 If I heard "Brenda Colleen, come here right now!" well, there was no escaping it, I knew I was in deep trouble.
 So, you can appreciate why I did not pick up good vibes from hearing my name spoken.
 Oh yes, I got accolades for getting good grades in school, and I felt the love when my family sang happy birthday 'D-e-a-r Bren-da'.
 It's just that those other times stuck more vividly.

 As a youngster, I learned in Sunday School that God called his children by name and these names found in the Bible often had special significance—names like Abraham, Sarah, David, Mary, Jesus.
 I was curious—did my name have any such significance, I'd never seen it in the Bible.
 I searched out the old Baby Names book on the family bookshelf and found that the accepted origin for the female name Brenda came from the Old Nordic Brandr, a male name meaning 'torch' and 'sword'.
 For a girl hoping for something more romantic, I was less than impressed.
 Colleen in Irish means 'lass'.
 I liked that.
 As an avid reader, I was tickled to learn years later that Brenda was ensconced in English literature, ensuring its place among female names on the British Isles, when Sir Walter Scott gave it to his heroine in his 1821 novel The Pirate.